megnergit/Traveling_Salesman_Problem_T1/README.md

 1. __Nearest Neighbor__ : Visit the nearest city from the present city.

-2. __Greedy__ : Connect the shortest edges first until all the poitns are connected.
+2. __Greedy__ : Connect the shortest edges first until all the points are connected.

 3. __Random Insertion__ : Pick one unvisited city randomly and put it in the nearest edge.